-Jordan is a driven senior finance professional with extensive experience developing dynamic financial models for M&A transactions, growth strategy evaluation, P&L forecasting, pricing, etc. He has also leveraged his leadership experience to execute several M&A and commercial deals, as well as business process optimization and cost savings initiatives.
-Jordan now freelances to enjoy the excitement of M&A consulting and the freedom of remote work.
+Jordan is a driven senior finance professional with extensive experience developing dynamic financial models for M&A transactions, growth strategy evaluation, P&L forecasting, pricing, etc. He's also leveraged his leadership experience to execute several M&A and commercial deals as well as business process optimization and cost savings initiatives.
+Jordan now freelances to enjoy productive and exciting work alongside the freedom of freelancing.

 Authored a brief on small cell technology—leveraging insights from wireless infrastructure companies for the business unit president.
 Information was used for internal development and negotiations with potential customers/partners.

 Spearheaded the efforts to carve out the back office functionality and estimate additional requirements of the standalone entity for the $2.7 billion sale of the private label foods business within the global packaged food client.
 The project included interviewing key senior leadership to develop a comprehensive understanding of existing support structure, disentangling relevant spend data from financials, and building a defensible model for people, property, technology, and vendor spend of the newly created entity.

 Executed the successful integration of multiple mattress retailers (~$600 million in deal value, ~900 stores) to support the client’s strategy of becoming the first coast-to-coast mattress retail chain in the US.
 This included the acquisition of the largest West Coast mattress retail chain, with approximately 310 retail stores across 5 states.